-My original painting of British Rock Music shows some of the artists and bands I love, as well as it’s history and some universal icons.
-I hope it shows some of your favourites!
-The original is watercolour with inks and transfers on paper, size A1.
+An original painting of British Rock Music showing some of the artists and bands I love, as well as history and universal icons.
+Watercolour with inks and transfers on paper, size A1.

-The history of British Rock Music is as fascinating and entirely as worthy of study as any other cultural medium, charting the shifts in society from the 1950s onwards.
-In my painting, I’ve illustrated significant factors in its history, such as the import of blues albums from the US, the 1970 Isle of Wight Festival.
-And I’ve shown some of the means of listening to music – the radio, Dansette record players and cassette tapes.
+The history of British Rock Music is as fascinating and entirely as worthy of study as any other cultural medium.
+It charts the shifts in society from the 1950s onwards.
+In my painting, I’ve illustrated significant factors in its history, such as the import of blues albums from the US and the 1970 Isle of Wight Festival.
+And I’ve shown some of the means of listening to music – the radio, Dansette record players, and cassette tapes.

 Rock music is one of Britain’s most dynamic industries.
 It’s a sonic economic success story of global proportions.
-So as well as my favourite bands and artists as well as other influential acts, you’ll find references to various other parts of the British music industry, from record labels to Marshall amplifiers and all manner of stuff to interest guitar-freaks.
-You’ll find references to lyrics, album covers, history, some universal icons, publications, people… some you’ll know – The Beatles, The Rolling Stones, Led Zeppelin, Deep Purple – and some perhaps you won’t – Julian Cope, Nick Drake, Ozric Tentacles, The Cult.
+So as well as my favourite bands and artists as well as other influential acts, you’ll find references to various other parts of the British music industry, From record labels to Marshall amplifiers and all manner of stuff to interest guitar-freaks.
+You’ll find references to lyrics, album covers, history, some universal icons, publications, and people.
+Some you’ll know – The Beatles, The Rolling Stones, Led Zeppelin, Deep Purple.
+And some perhaps you won’t – Julian Cope, Nick Drake, Ozric Tentacles, The Cult.
 Of course, I couldn’t include everyone and everything, so I’ve tried to show things that cover the spirit of most genres and styles of rock, inevitably with an emphasis on my favourites.

 In the spirit of Pop Art, I’ve used a mixture of painting in watercolours and inks, homemade transfers and even the odd bit of stuck on paper to make an eclectic collage.